-The Aphasia Software Finder is a free website that enables people with aphasia, their friends and families, as well as speech and language professionals, find appropriate aphasia therapy software apps and programs in the English language.
-The website also includes links to other useful apps, software and websites that can help with daily life and with computers.
+The Aphasia Software Finder (ASF) is a free website that enables people with aphasia, their friends and families, as well as speech and language professionals, to find appropriate aphasia therapy software apps and programs in the English language.

-There are 3 different ways the user can search for aphasia apps and software on this website.
+There are 4 different ways the user can search for aphasia therapy apps and software on this website.

-- The Aphasia apps and software Finder, where you can enter the area you are interested in working on [e.g. reading, speaking, etc.], and it will suggest possible appropriate apps and software.
+- Search Finder: where you can enter the area you are interested in working on (e.g. reading, speaking etc.), and it will suggest possible appropriate apps and software.

-- The 1st page we have made as aphasia friendly as possible.
+- The 1st page that opens is an aphasia friendly description.

-- The 2nd page has more detailed information that would be essential for Speech and Language professionals.
+- If you click on the information icon , the 2nd page has more detailed information that would be essential for Speech and Language professionals.
 This information will also be of interest to others and may be accessible to those with mild aphasia.

 What else is on the website

 - General apps and software Finder provides a way of searching for apps and software that were not designed for people with aphasia but that might be helpful to some with every day life and using computers.